sudarsana-reddy-ala/maven-packages/README.md

 # maven-packages

-This is repo is for storing all maven packages
+This is repo is for storing all maven packages - updated shouldn't trigger a pipeline